Skip to main content

 Is TFR subject to tax?

-Yes.
-TFR is taxed at an average rate based on the total income of the last five years, calculated using progressive IRPEF tax rates at the time of employment termination.
+The amount is grossed, it is subject to tax.
+TFR is taxed at an average rate based on the total income of the last five years of work.
+This average rate is calculated by dividing the total TFR accrued by the number of years of service and then applying the progressive IRPEF rates in effect at the time the employment relationship ends.

 Can you process tax relief for "Rientro dei Cervelli" / "Lavoratori Impatriati"?